-- Pathogenic bacteria in streams is a significant water quality problem because it restricts contact 577 recreation, but it also serves as an indicator or surrogate for other pollutants such as nutrients and 578 low dissolved oxygen.
-The potential sources of elevated bacteria in streams are diverse, diffuse, and 579 often difficult to isolate.
-E. coli concentrations have historically been elevated throughout Shoal 580 Creek, likely due to aging wastewater infrastructure in which spills and overflows are common.
-581 Although many wastewater lines within and adjacent to the creek have been removed, several 582 583 remain.
-This watershed has a large residential component built in the early 1900s with low integrity wastewater lines.
-As these lines get replaced and there are other incremental improvements to the 584 wastewater infrastructure, the total bacteria load should decrease (Clamann et al., 2015).
-Urban areas 585 also tend to have a higher concentration of human and animal fecal inputs.
-The most probable 586 sources of E. coli contamination in urban streams include sewage spills, chronic sewage leaks from 587 wastewater lines, leakage from on-site sewage facilities, uncollected pet waste, untreated latrine sites 588 that develop where indigent communities congregate, and areas where fecal material from urban 589 wildlife accumulates (Jackson and Herrington, 2012).
-See Figure 36 for a summary of E. coli bacteria 590 for EII reaches.
-591 - The Texas Commission on Environmental Quality (TCEQ) first identified bacteria impairments for 592 contact recreation in the Spicewood Tributary to Shoal Creek in the 2002 State of Texas Clean 593 Water Act Section 303(d) List.
-In 2012, a Total Maximum Daily Load (TMDL) was developed to 594 address bacteria and to evaluate attainment of the contact recreation use in Waller Creek, Walnut 595 Creek, Spicewood Tributary on Shoal Creek and Taylor Slough South.
-A TMDL is a determination 596 made by TCEQ of the quantity that a pollutant must be reduced for a watershed to no longer be 597 impaired.
-Although the segment was removed from the 303(d) list through the development of a 598 TMDL and a TMDL Implementation Plan, the segment is still considered impaired with a average 599 bacteria counts greater than the primary contact recreation standard.
-This segment is listed on the 600 Draft 2016 Texas Integrated Report Index of Water Quality Impairments.
-See Figure 37 for a 601 summary of E. coli bacteria for the Spicewood Springs Tributary.
-602 - 603 For the adopted TMDL: - 604 www.tceq.texas.gov/assets/public/waterquality/tmdl/101austinbacteria/101- - AustinTMDLAdopted2015-01-21.pdf - See page 67 for more information regarding the TMDL Implementation Plan.
+Pathogenic bacteria in streams is a significant water quality problem because it restricts contact recreation, but it also serves as an indicator or surrogate for other pollutants such as nutrients and low dissolved oxygen.
+The potential sources of elevated bacteria in streams are diverse, diffuse, and often difficult to isolate.
+E. coli concentrations have historically been elevated throughout Shoal Creek, likely due to aging wastewater infrastructure in which spills and overflows are common.
+As these lines get replaced and there are other incremental improvements to the wastewater infrastructure, the total bacteria load should decrease (Clamann et al., 2015).
+Urban areas also tend to have a higher concentration of human and animal fecal inputs.
+The most probable sources of E. coli contamination in urban streams include sewage spills, chronic sewage leaks from wastewater lines, leakage from on-site sewage facilities, uncollected pet waste, untreated latrine sites that develop where indigent communities congregate, and areas where fecal material from urban wildlife accumulates (Jackson and Herrington, 2012).
+See Figure 36 for a summary of E. coli bacteria for EII reaches.

+The Texas Commission on Environmental Quality (TCEQ) first identified bacteria impairments for contact recreation in the Spicewood Tributary to Shoal Creek in the 2002 State of Texas Clean Water Act Section 303(d) List.
+In 2012, a Total Maximum Daily Load (TMDL) was developed to address bacteria and to evaluate attainment of the contact recreation use in Waller Creek, Walnut Creek, Spicewood Tributary on Shoal Creek and Taylor Slough South.
+A TMDL is a determination made by TCEQ of the quantity that a pollutant must be reduced for a watershed to no longer be impaired.
+Although the segment was removed from the 303(d) list through the development of a TMDL and a TMDL Implementation Plan, the segment is still considered impaired with a average bacteria counts greater than the primary contact recreation standard.
+This segment is listed on the Draft 2016 Texas Integrated Report Index of Water Quality Impairments.
+See Figure 37 for a summary of E. coli bacteria for the Spicewood Springs Tributary.

+For the adopted TMDL: www.tceq.texas.gov/assets/public/waterquality/tmdl/101austinbacteria/101-AustinTMDLAdopted2015-01-21.pdf

+See page 67 for more information regarding the TMDL Implementation Plan.